brianpetro/smart-connect/README.md

 ## Smart Environment

-**When** AI tools pull you into cloud silos and hidden data flows.
-**How** a local Smart Environment defines where AI can act, with settings you can read.
-Pick a folder, toggle Obsidian vault on if applicable, start the environment.
-**Result** Local embeddings by default so ChatGPT can use semantic search without sending all of your files to the cloud.
+Define where AI can operate and keep it local.
+Pick a folder, optionally toggle Obsidian vault, start the environment.
+Local embeddings are on by default so ChatGPT can use semantic search without sending all of your files to the cloud.

 ![Smart Environment settings](https://smartconnections.app/assets/annotated/SC%20App%20-%20Env%20win%20settings%20tab%20annotated-2025-09-08.png)

 ## Core actions

-**When** you need useful actions and cannot install MCP servers right now.
-**How** Smart Connect ships with core actions designed to enable essential interactions between ChatGPT and your local Smart Environment.
-**Result** Create notes and use embedding retrieval right away.
-Your GPT can create, read, and update notes and call imported tools.
+Get useful actions even before you import any MCP servers.
+The app ships with core actions so a GPT can create, read, and update notes and use embedding retrieval right away.
+Imported MCP tools appear as additional Smart Actions you can toggle.

 Examples: